-Advisory panels provide advice and help set priorities in many granting competitions at the Ontario Arts Council (OAC).
+Advisory panels are used to provide advice and help set priorities in many granting competitions at the Ontario Arts Council (OAC).
 Advisory panels do not make grant decisions.
-Officers make final grant recommendations to the OAC Director & CEO and the OAC board based on advisors' comments, OAC priorities, the program budget and the number of applications to the program.
+Officers make final grant recommendations to OAC’s CEO and board based on advisors’ comments, OAC priorities, the program budget and the number of applications to the program.
 In Years 2 and 3 of a multi-year cycle, requests are reviewed by the officer and not an advisory panel.

 To safeguard the integrity of the peer assessment process, we do not allow anyone who has a direct conflict of interest with an application to serve on an assessment panel where that application is to be reviewed.
 Indirect conflicts of interest are managed by a standard OAC procedure.

 Number of Grants Awarded:

 Afrique Nouvelle Musique, Toronto, $12,740

 Carrefour francophone de Sudbury, Sudbury, $36,527

 Conseil des Arts de Hearst, Hearst, $46,364

 La Nouvelle Scène Gilles Desjardins, Ottawa, $103,068

 Le Salon du livre du Grand Sudbury, Sudbury, $45,538

 Mouvement d'implication francophone d'Orléans, Orléans, $18,518